Aman-shukla-27/calendit/Calend-it/README.md

 ---

+### User Testing
+  - User testing has been successfully conducted to validate:

+    - **Usability**: Ensured the application is intuitive and easy to navigate for both admins and users.
+    - **Performance**: Confirmed smooth operation with minimal delays during data handling and rendering.
+    - **Accuracy**: Verified proper handling of overdue, due, and completed communications.

+  - Feedback from testing was positive, and the application is now ready for broader usage.

+---

+### Usage
+- **Admin Access**
+  - Configure companies and communication methods through the admin module.
+- **User Access**
+  - Track overdue, due, and completed communications via the dashboard.
+  - Log new communications using the interactive modal.
+  - Use the calendar to manage scheduled interactions.
+-**Analytics**
+  - Navigate to the "Analytics" section.
+  - Select filters to customize the charts.
+  - Export charts CSV for reporting.

 ## Known Limitations

 - **Customization**: Limited customization of communication methods.
 - **Offline Mode**: Application requires an active internet connection.

+---

+## Known Issues

+- Limited scalability for large datasets in local/session storage.
+- Recharts visualizations may not fully render on extremely small screens.

 ---